lamy/jdk/README.md

-# Welcome to the JDK!
+open# Welcome to the JDK!

 For build instructions please see the
 [online documentation](https://openjdk.org/groups/build/doc/building.html),